top of page

 1. Examine Your Altar for Wear and Damage

-Examine every inch of your altar.
-You are looking for cracks, scratches, missing pieces, and stains.
-Make a practical list of everything that needs fixing on all areas of the altar.
+Inspect every part of your altar thoroughly.
+Look for any cracks, scratches, missing pieces, or stains.
+Create a practical list of everything that requires repair across all sections of the altar.

 2. Clear and Clean off Unneeded Aspects